 A text format used to encode calendar events into a QR Code

 so that when it is scanned the phone will automatically add the event into the cell phone’s calendar.

 A text format used to encode contact information into a QR Code

 so that when it is scanned the phone will automatically add the contact information into the cell phone’s contacts.

 An additional service

-  offered by GS1 and some barcode resellers consisting of a test scan of the barcode as it will be printed on the product to see how it is likely to scan in different environments.
+offered by some barcode resellers consisting of a test scan of the barcode as it will be printed on the product to see how it is likely to scan in different environments.
 Usually this is not necessary however some larger retailers require this.
 The barcode must strictly adhere to barcode specifications to pass.

 Why buy from us?

 If you need barcode packages (with the images, certificate of authenticity & registration), please use the following links: EAN Barcodes Package, UPC Barcodes Package, CD Barcodes Package, DVD Barcodes Package, ISBN Book Barcodes Package and ISSN Magazine Barcodes Package.